 If Ray Kurzweil predictions continue to come true, machines will be smarter than humans in just a few years.
-Kurzweil, who turned 70 in 2018, famously predicted that the technological singularity — the crucial moment when machines become smarter than humans — will occur in our lifetime.
+Kurzweil famously predicted that the technological singularity — the crucial moment when machines become smarter than humans — will occur in our lifetime.
 Though this may seem incredible, he has made many outrageous predictions over the years with an astounding 86 percent success rate, according to Futurism.
 Regardless of how his remaining predictions will turn out, his theories have shaped modern science and technology.

 A Nostradamus for the Digital Age